 Gold Record Awards for albums

-As production costs and mechanical fees rose through the years (notably royalties to the artist), so did the wholesale and retail price of albums.
+As production costs and mechanical fees rose through the years (notably, royalties to the artist), so did the wholesale and retail price of albums.
 As the price rose, the number of records required to reach the RIAA gold standard declined.

 In January 1974, Bob Dylan’s PLANET WAVES “shipped gold” and received an immediate Gold Record with fewer than 500,000 orders!
 This caused some consternation in the industry and the RIAA set about tweaking the rules.
-Beginning some time in 1974, an album had to meet two criteria:
+Beginning in 1974, an album had to meet two criteria:

 • An album must sell $1,000,000 (one million dollars) at the wholesale level.

 • An album must sell at least 500,000 (five-hundred-thousand) units.